kido1611/whoami/README.md

-# ifconfig.me
+# whoiam

-Self-host ifconfig.me, Detect your IP address.
+Alternative ifconfig.me, Detect your IP address.

 ## How To